-Picture this lack of leadership scene: Several years ago, while working in a sales-intense, customer facing environment, a steady mid-week jaunt was suddenly and violently interrupted when a manager came bursting through the door with the exasperated look of a frightened elk.
+Picture this lack of leadership scene: Several years ago, while working in a sales-intense environment, a steady mid-week jaunt was suddenly and violently interrupted when a manager came bursting through the door with the exasperated look of a frightened elk.

 He informed his team, through a stuttering, panicked, barely audible frustration, that the regional manager was in the area for the next few days and this store was a prime target for his ruthless inspection.

 They were ready to prove how good their store could be, and in the end, that was probably the most motivated team ever seen in the often-questionable company.

 Unfortunately, it didn’t work out quite like they thought it might.
 The big boss strode in with a gloopy air of irritated viscosity, like he had to wade through the tarmac beneath his feet.
 There was little hope from there.

-Regrettably, he didn’t seem to notice; at each stage of his tour of the store, he could only highlight what was missing, what hadn’t been done, and asked why there wasn’t any more.
+Regrettably, he didn’t seem to notice.
+At each stage of his tour of the store, he could only highlight what was missing, what hadn’t been done, and asked why there wasn’t any more.

 5 Keys to Motivation